mr-fotev/mr-fotev.github.io/earley/README.md

-### Simple Earley parser in Prolog (v0.9)
+### Simple Earley parser in Prolog (v1.1)

-* This program is for demonstration purposes only!
+* This is an inefficient program for demonstration purposes only!
 It's not recommended to use it for large grammars or strings, although it may run fast on some of them.

 * The program expects correct input.